doximity/rake-ui/README.md

 This tool is built to enable developer productivity in development.
 It exposes rake tasks through a UI.

-This tool will currently not work in production because we add a guard in the root controller to respond not found if the environment is development or test.
+This tool will currently not work in production because we add a guard in the root controller to respond not found unless the environment is development or test.
 You may override this guard clause with the following configuration.

 ```rb
 RakeUi.configuration do |config|